Camille Alphonse Faure: Biography

 He was born at Vizille and trained at the Ecole des Arts et Métiers at Aix.
 From 1874 until about 1880, he worked as a chemist at the new factory of the Cotton Powder Company at Uplees, Faversham, Kent, England.
 While there, he and the factory manager, George Trench, took out patents for tonite, a new high explosive (1874), and an improved dynamite detonator (1878).

 In 1880, Faure patented a method of coating lead plates with a paste of lead oxides, sulphuric acid and water, which was then cured by gentle warming in a humid atmosphere.
 The curing process caused the paste to change to a mixture of lead sulphates which adhered to the lead plate.
 During charging the cured paste was converted into electrochemically active material (the "active mass") and gave a substantial increase in capacity compared with Planté's battery.
-It was a significant breakthrough that led to the industrial manufacture of lead-acid batteries, now used for starting motor cars.
+It was a significant breakthrough thats led to the industrial manufacture of lead-acid batteries, now used for starting motor cars.

 Towards the end of his life, Faure was granted further patents, among them ones for the manufacture of aluminium alloys, improvements to hot air engines, and motor vehicle steering mechanisms.